-In turn, these struggle will bring about new situations, involving new contradictions and new conflicts.
-This means that the cadre organization must be continuously prepared to re-evaluate its ideas of the social reality and to devise new programs to take to the revolutionary social forces.
+In turn, these struggles will bring about new situations, involving new contradictions and new conflicts.
+This means that the cadre organization must be continuously prepared to reevaluate its ideas of the social reality and to devise new programs to take to the revolutionary social forces.